 Scented wood blocks

-Use some small unvarnished wooden blocks and coat them with your favorite essential oil by combining them in a sealed jar overnight.
+Use some small unvarnished wooden blocks and coat them with your favorite essential oil by combining them in a sealed mason jar overnight.
 The wood will absorb the scent, creating a long-lasting fragrance cube you can tuck away in your car under the seat, keep under your bed, or store in the bathroom.

 Cloth pouch air freshener

 Sachets are a perfect, portable air freshener you can take to your car or a closet to keep it from becoming musty.
 Use lightweight cloth pouches with a pull string at the top.
 Fill each with incense cones, spices, or cotton balls with a few drops of essential oil.
 A leggings drawer that smells like a lavender field in Provence?
 Yes, please.

 Another easy way to make an easy air freshener is to use a small mason jar, 1/2 cup of baking soda, and an essential oil of your choice.
 Put the baking soda in the jar and add 15 to 25 drops of your favorite scent.
 Put the top back on and shake the jar a few times to mix it in.
 You can either leave the jar open or replace the inner top with paper punched through a few times to let the air flow.